There is an art to presenting data in an engaging way that keeps your audience’s attention and leaves them wanting more.

 1. Simplify the Graphics

-Example: What Not to Do in a Data Presentation
+Example: How you should Not use graphics in a Data Presentation

-Consider Figure 1 (definitely a NOT to do).
+Consider Figure 1 (definitely an example of what NOT to do).
 It (fictionally) portrays a chart representing attribute breakdown, but it comes across as cluttered and challenging to read.
 Worse, the meaning of the information is not readily apparent.
 The graphic should draw attention to the attributes that are not successful, but obviously fails to do so.
 Another approach is needed.

 Vinod Khosla, one of the founders of SUN Microsystems, believes that for a slide to be successful, a person should be able to remember it after five seconds of viewing.
 Thus, a slide should be understandable within five seconds – and that implies that the essential meaning of a successful data graphic must be readily comprehendible.